nemesis122/Wiki-ARC-from-AuxXxilium/Arc:-SataPortMap-or-SataRemap.md

 ### Only necessary for nonDT Models

-* First: If you don't know anything about SataPortMap or SataRemap.
+* First: If you don't know anything about SataPortMap, SataRemap or AhciRemap.
 Look at Sysinfo in Arc and look at your Drive Mapping.
 Now you can choose an Option.

 ### Use SataPortMap (controller active Ports)